sency-ai/smkit-sdk/README.md

 -------

-For any questions, please contact: contact@sency.ai
+For any questions, please contact us: contact@sency.ai